Voronenko/kong-compose-template/README.md

 For Konga you can use some admin name (kind of Slavko / KongaKong) with unique connection name kongakompose and admin endpoint http://kong:8001/

+# Introduction

+I used to work with several startups recently.
+Authentication is present in any product you do.
+Authentication is not simple.
+Not hard in the development sense — well-defined standards such as OAuth2 are complete, extensively documented and supported by an ecosystem of tooling.

+Rather, authentication is hard to get right.
+There are number of limitations like time constraints, product owner concentrated on other features, budget constraints and so on.
+If you have some previously developed user subsystem which evolves from project to project - that is cool.
+Otherwise you are about to start yet another authentication subsystem for your project.
+Story starts...
+Stored your passwords as an MD5 hash instead of, saying, using bcrypt and salt — tadamm.
+Didn’t force HTTP Strict Transport Security (HSTS) and get down-grade tadamm.
+Rookie mistakes, few sprints to polish.

+But what if short term you need to comply with some of the security standarts, like ISO27001/ISO27018, SOC II, HIPAA, PCI DSS etc?
+Implementation time grows while you need to implement your MVP instead.

+So auth0 is authentication as a service solution, which offloads your pain with authentication for a while, and allows to delay your own implementation, while immediately start using your application with robust authentication approach.

+API gateway.
+The same situation in a modern world.
+You want to have lightweight api, so you want to offload number of checks to some middleware while keep solution as modular as possible.
+Most of the major cloud providers have their solution (like AWS API gateway), but if you want to stay provider independent you again have less choices - either implement api gateway on your own, or use some opensource solution.
+Here comes kong - makes connecting APIs and microservices across hybrid or multi-cloud environments easier and faster.
+Not, that Kong gateway is the open source API gateway, built for multi-cloud and hybrid, and optimized for microservices and distributed architectures.
+It is built on top of a lightweight proxy(nginx + lua) to deliver unparalleled latency, performance and scalability for all your microservice applications regardless of where they run.
+It also allows flexibility by introducing granular control over your traffic with Kong’s plugin architecture.

+Often you have situation, when you have separate api gateway, optional separate client portal and delegated authentication to auth0...
+And here comes purpose of this article - illustrate proof of concept of combining Auth0, Kong and your portal in one architecture.
+Unfortunately, by this time in number of situations - swiss knife of proven plugins is needed to make kong to work nicely in a non-standard architecture solutions.

 # Integrating with Auth0

+Generally, there are two possible flows: you are going to consume services interactively from some web portal - in that scenario customer logs on it's own and consumes api directy from api gateway, or your api are about to be consumed on your serverside and then proxied to client of the your portal.

+Let's review both approaches.

-## Web application (interactive login via browser UI)
+## Web application (interactive customer login to api gateway via browser UI)

-This flow supposes, that API accessible through kong will be consumed by some browser application, while user management and authorization is delegated to some third party service, in our case Auth0.
-To accomplish this, one of the Nokia teams implemented plugin `kong-oidc` available at https://github.com/nokia/kong-oidc.
+This flow supposes, that API accessible through kong will be consumed by some browser application, while user management and authorization is delegated to some openid2 compatible third party service, in our case Auth0.

+To accomplish this, one of the Nokia teams implemented plugin `kong-oidc` available at https://github.com/nokia/kong-oidc. kong-oidc is a plugin for Kong implementing the OpenID Connect Relying Party (RP) functionality.

-This plugin should be preinstalled on a kong machine and activated.
+This plugin should be preinstalled on a kong mproxy

-In our example we use docker, thus we will use slightly modified kong image:

 ```
-FROM kong:1.4.0-ubuntu
 LABEL description="Ubuntu + Kong 1.4.0 + kong-oidc plugin"
 RUN luarocks install kong-oidc
 ```